 When a heat wave hits, plants may show the impact.

-- Most plants grow best in temperature ranges 59-86°F.
+- Most plants grow best in temperatures ranging from 59°–86°F.

 - When temperatures above 90°F are sustained for long periods, plant growth is slowed, and some plants begin to show signs of stress.

-- Above 104°F, many plants will survive but will show different signs of heat stress dependent on plant type, maturity of the plant, and factors that often come with high temperatures, such as drought or wind.
+- Above 104°F, many plants will survive but will show different signs of heat stress depending on plant type, maturity of the plant and factors that often come with high temperatures, such as drought or wind.

 - Extreme air and soil temperatures slow down chemical activity and growth in plants.